Quick Answer

 Robo-Advisors and Automated Investing Platforms

 Fintech has democratized retirement planning.
 You no longer need a $500,000 portfolio to access professional-grade investment management.
 Robo-advisors like Betterment, Wealthfront, and Vanguard Digital Advisor build diversified portfolios automatically.
 They rebalance, tax-loss harvest, and adjust your allocation as you age.
+Platforms like SoFi Invest and Fidelity Go have also entered this space with zero-fee tiers for smaller balances, removing the cost barrier entirely for new investors.

 Fees matter enormously for late starters.
 Traditional financial advisors often charge 1% of assets annually.
 Most robo-advisors charge between 0.25% and 0.50%.
 Over 20 years, that fee difference can mean tens of thousands of extra dollars in your account.
 Technology levels the playing field.